JuliaPCL/PCL.jl/docs/src/getting-started.md

 needs [PCLVisualization.jl](@ref).

-## More examples / tutorials
+## Examples and tutorials

 See [JuliaPCL/PCL/test](https://github.com/JuliaPCL/PCL.jl/tree/master/test)
 directory for more examples.
-It includes more complex filtering, feature extraction, recognition, tracking and visualization examples.
-It also includes some PCL tutorial translations as well.
+It includes more complex filtering, feature extraction, recognition, tracking and visualization examples and also some PCL tutorial translations as well.